The Peacock Angel in other Religions

 Murugan’s identity as one of seven angelic beings is manifest within some Hindu scriptures that refer to him as Sanat Kumara, the leader of the Seven Kumaras.
 These Kumaras are portrayed as brothers who assisted Sanat Kumara in the creation of the Earth and the enlightenment of humankind.
 According to the Puranas, the ancient legends of India, the Kumaras were the first to teach humanity the path to enlightenment.

 Another heptad association with Murugan is the asterism of the Pleiades.
-One of Murugan’s names is Karttikeya, which is derived from Krittika, a Hindu name for the Pleiades.
-According to legend, when Karttikeya was first born on Earth he possessed seven heads, one for each star of the Pleiades, but he lost one of them and so now he has six.
-Thus, more than simply reflecting the Pleiades, Murugan is the Pleiades.
+One of Murugan’s names is Karttikeya, which is derived from Krittika, a Sanscrit name for the Pleiades.
+According to legend, Karttikeya was born through Sophia who manifests as the Seven Sisters (The Gnostics called the Pleiades the Seven Pillars as Sophia).
+When Karttikeya was first born he possessed seven heads, one for each star of the Pleiades, but he lost one of them and so now he has six, the number of visible stars of the Seven Sisters.

 The Peacock Angel in Islam

 The Peacock Angel is perceived differently by many different factions within Islam.
-Amongst the enlightened sects of Islamic Sufis, Tawsi Melek has been known as Al-Kadir, the “Green Man.”
+Amongst the enlightened sects of Sufis, Tawsi Melek is known as Al-Kadir, the “Green Man.”
 The Sufis’ Al-Khadir, who is currently worshipped in many corners of the world, has one of his premier temple sites at Kataragama in Sri Lanka right next to a temple of his Hindu counterpart, Murugan.

 Like Tawsi Melek, Al-Kadir assisted in making the world green, and he can also lead a seeker to both enlightenment and immortality.
 The Sufis, who refer to him as “The Initiator,” are visited by Al-Kadir when they are ready to commit themselves completely to an intensive spiritual life.
 Al-Kadir then manifests as energy, a human figure, a ball of light, or another form in order to awaken that person’s inner spiritual flame.